Sazer54/PUT_OOP/README.md

 # oop-put-course
-Repository dedicated for project related to OOP classes at PUT.
+Repository dedicated for projects related to OOP classes at PUT.
 Index: 151885